martenmario64/Pizza-Tower-On-Raspberry/README.md

 (If The Installer Wants You To Switch To A 4K Page Size, Click Yes.)

+# Troubleshooting

+If It Does Not Prompt You And It Crashes, Place "kernel=kernel8.img" at the end of "/boot/firmare/config.txt".

+DO NOT RUN THIS ON A RASPBERRY PI 4, IT WILL CRASH.

 # Credits
 Pi Apps & Botspot - Dependencies